thyraxx/ValheimCheat/README.md

 - Your items can't lose durability
 - Instantly explore the map (Press F5 ingame and type exploremap to use it once)
-- Infinite ammo/arrows (after shooting your arrow count won't decrease)
-- No cooldown on Guardian power (Spam Eikthyr/Elder w/e you want)
+- Infinite ammo/arrows (after shooting your arrow count won't decrease) ~~- No cooldown on Guardian power (Spam Eikthyr/Elder w/e you want)~~ Apparently this doesn't work anymore.
 - No movement penalty for wearing armor/weight or charging bow